Jsterling56/Portfolio/README.md

 This is my portfolio!

 Most of (if not all) of the work I've made is here.
+All code here (so far) is my own.
+Many have given me tips, but it's been written by me.

 This exists for the sole reason of bettering myself and my level of knowledge.
 Constantly learning, constantly improving.